GoogleCloudPlatform/podcast/site/content/post/episode-77-basecamp-networks-with-craig-ganssle/index.md

 CRAIG: It allows us to sort of push things to production in real time.

 MARK: So I'll ask this question then.
-So why did you end up choosing Google Cloud Platform as your platform?
+So why did you end up choosing Google Cloud as your platform?
 Were there particular features, or tools, or platforms, or things that made your life easier for what you were building?

 CRAIG: So I have three definitive reasons for that.
 The first one being, we actually started in AWS.
 And it was not user friendly to work with.
 And it crashed on us a couple of times.
-So we moved over to Google Cloud Platform.
+So we moved over to Google Cloud.
 The interface is just far easier to use and navigate through.
 The connective framework of things like Kubernetes, and Firebase, and the other things that kind of plug into GCP were a whole lot easier to use.

 And Basecamp Networks as a company has a longstanding partnership with Google, with the Glass development team for Google Glass.
 We're a G Suite reseller and integrator.
 So those kinds of things, it just made sense to just keep it all in the Google house.